Actively Recruiting

 - Aged 18 to 65 years

-- For suspected pharyngitis/tonsillitis, McIsaac score less than 2 or negative rapid antigen test for Group A beta-hemolytic Streptococcus
+- For suspected pharyngitis/tonsillitis: McIsaac score less than 2 or negative rapid antigen test for Group A beta-hemolytic Streptococcus

-- Covered by French national health insurance
+- Covered by the French national health insurance system

 You will not qualify if you...